 Cost

-PPO plan members do not pay a copay for in-network Virtual Visits.
-If you are not enrolled in the PPO plan, a \$49 service cost applies.
+PPO plan members do not pay a copay for network Virtual Visits.
+If you are enrolled in the HDP plan, a \$49 service cost applies until your deductible is met, then you pay 20% of the service cost.

 Prescriptions